 Keith Straughan – Fr Keith (Revd Prof Keith Straughan to give him his full title) has always been a confused soul.
 When he was at school, he couldn’t decide whether to read, physics, medicine or theology at university.
 So, he ended up doing all three!
 Keith’s first degree in pure physics opened his eyes wide to the wonders and intricacies of creation and the power of mathematics as a language to describe it.
 The passion for medicine never quite left him, so there followed a Doctorate in radiological imaging when Keith was fortunate to be in the right place at the right time to be on the team which commissioned the first clinical MRI scanner in the world.
 Eventually, theology caught up with him, and that was followed by ordination as an Anglican priest.
 Before moving to MK, Keith held senior academic and priestly posts at Cambridge University.
 He previously held faculty posts at Imperial College and several London medical schools, and was the founder of five high-tech start-up companies.
 He first came to MK to head-up the project to develop the new University for Milton Keynes.
 Having taken early retirement, Keith now works as Associate Priest in the Walton Churches Partnership.
 He maintains his scholarly interests in theology and technology and is active as a consultant in higher education and technology.
 He is the author of 113 papers and 6 patents.

-Peter Ballantine – Recently retired from 42 years of ordained ministry, Peter still carries on his teaching and educational ministry.
+Peter Ballantine – Retired from 42 years of ordained ministry, Peter still carries on his teaching and educational ministry.

 Tim Norwood is currently the Anglican Area Dean, but has been in and out of Milton Keynes since he was six.
 He spends a lot of time dealing with organisational issues, but has a passion for building up churches so they can change the world.
-He has a particular interest in communication and coordinates our Christmas advertising campaigns…
+He has a particular interest in communication and coordinated our Christmas advertising campaigns.

 Sign up to our mailing list